mtso/monorepo/src/tackdb-server/README.md

 - can send commands to it
 - a TCP connection is long-running and does not drop until client closes.
 - should handle multiple connections.
+- need to handle client closing the connection.